MoleCoal45/MoleCoal45/README.md

 ### Hi there 👋
-I am a student at the University of Utah and I am interested in coding for science and materials informatics and other applications of AI to science
+I am a student at the University of Utah and I am interested in coding for science and materials informatics and other applications of AI to science.

 - 🔭 I’m currently working with 3D printing Titanium
 - 🌱 I’m currently learning how to better use AI in python code